zlosa/CarND-LaneLines-P1/writeup_template.md

 ###1.
 Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+First, I converted the images to grayscale, then I applied  Gaussian blur to image.
+Then I used Canny edges detection.
+After that, I croped the region of interest.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function.
+Then finally

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]
+blending original image and image with lines.

 ###2.
 Identify potential shortcomings with your current pipeline